unitaryfund/mitiq/CONTRIBUTING.md

 - [Learning-based PEC RFC](https://docs.google.com/document/d/1VItesy6R5SlUa_YXW1km7IjFZ8kzyFeHUepHak1fEh4/edit) by Misty Wahl (@Misty-W) Oct 25, 2021
 - [Digital dynamical decoupling RFC](https://docs.google.com/document/d/1cRwFCTn6kUjI1P0kNydtevxIYtE4r8Omd_iWK0Pe8qo/edit) by Aaron Robertson (@Aaron-Robertson) Jan 28, 2021

-### Checklist for adding an approved feature
+### Checklist for adding an approved QEM Technique

 After your RFC is accepted, the proposed feature (for example, a new QEM Method) will require the following:

 - Add the new QEM method to `mitiq/abbreviated_name_of_qem_method` such that the corresponding units tests are in `mitiq/abbreviated_name_of_qem_method/tests`
-- The code must follow the formatting and style guidelines discussed previously.
+- The code must follow the formatting and style guidelines discussed previously,
-- The new module has to be added to the [API-doc](https://mitiq.readthedocs.io/en/latest/contributing_docs.html#automatically-add-information-from-the-api-docs)
+- The new module has to be added to the [](apidoc.md).
+For more information, see [](contributing_docs.md#automatically-add-information-from-the-api-docs),
-- If you are adding a new QEM method, see the [instructions for User's Guide](https://mitiq.readthedocs.io/en/latest/contributing_docs.html#adding-files-to-the-user-guide)
+- Add documentation for the new QEM method, additional details are available in [](contributing_docs.md#adding-files-to-the-user-guide),
-- In addition, update the [Glossary](https://mitiq.readthedocs.io/en/latest/guide/glossary.html) with a one-line summary of what your new feature accomplishes.
+- In addition, update `docs/source/guide/glossary.md` with a one-line summary of what your new feature accomplishes, and
-- Update `README.md` with information related to your new feature.
+- Update [](./readme.md#quick-tour) of `README.md` with information related to your new feature

-If you are adding a new tutorial to the [documentation examples](https://mitiq.readthedocs.io/en/latest/contributing_docs.html#updating-the-documentation),
-- add the file as a `.md` file in `docs/source/examples`.
-A template is available at `docs/source/examples/template.md`
-- add your tutorial in `docs/source/examples/examples.md` such that it shows up in a docs build
-- add a thumbnail image as `docs/source/_thumbnails/your_image.png` and list it in the `nbsphinx_thumbnails` block of `docs/source/conf.py`

 ## Code of conduct
-Mitiq development abides to the [Contributors' Covenant](https://mitiq.readthedocs.io/en/latest/code_of_conduct.html).
+Mitiq development abides to the [](./code_of_conduct.md#contributor-covenant-code-of-conduct).

 ## Lifecycle
 The basic development workflow for Mitiq is done in units of milestones which are usually one month periods where we focus our efforts on thrusts decided by the development team, alongside community members.